Zebra Mando

 Zebra Mando (born Isaac Ssenyange, died 30 December 2020) was a Ugandan boxer, coach and sports administrator.
 He captained the Uganda national boxing team (the Bombers), founded the Zebra Boxing Club in Bwaise, Kampala, and was a prominent figure in grassroots boxing and youth development.

 Early life

 Zebra Mando was born Isaac Ssenyange from Bwaise, Kawempe Division, Kampala, a neighbourhood he later served through his boxing club (Zebra Boxing Club) and community work.

 Boxing career

-Ssenyange competed as an amateur for approximately 15 years and became one of Uganda’s best-known heavyweight/super-heavyweight boxers.
-He had an amateur record of 195 wins and 19 losses; these figures are presented here as reported by those sources, since no single public bout-by-bout archive corroborates the complete record.
+Ssenyange competed as an amateur for 15 years and became one of Uganda’s known boxers.
+He had an amateur record of 195 wins and 19 losses.

 He served as captain of the Uganda national boxing team (the Bombers) and led the side at continental competitions including the 2011 All-Africa Games in Maputo, Mozambique.

-Before turning professional, some reports state he debuted as a pro against Kenya’s Patrick Amote (reported 2012).

 Zebra Boxing Club

 Ssenyange founded Zebra Boxing Club in Bwaise with his wife, Mercy Mukankusi.
 The club became a grassroots training centre that recruited youths from low-income neighbourhoods and provided training, mentorship and life-skills programming as pathways out of poverty and crime.